Constrained Performance Boosting Control for Nonlinear Systems: ADMM-PB: ADMM for Constrained Performance Boosting

+As discussed next, the key point of this procedure is that \eqref{eq:ADMM_PB_step1} updates the controller parameters through the same rollout-based optimization structure as in unconstrained PB, whereas \eqref{eq:ADMM_PB_step2} enforces feasibility only for the auxiliary copied trajectories, via their projections onto $\mathcal X$ and $\mathcal U$.
+Meanwhile, the feasibility of the rollout trajectories generated by $\theta$ is recovered only when the primal residuals between rollout and copy variables are driven to zero.
+Such a condition is nonetheless likely not achieved if ADMM is terminated early or if it does not converge.

 \begin{remark}[Ordering of ADMM-PB's steps] The order in which the steps in \eqref{eq:ADMM_PB} are executed can be modified by changing how ADMM-PB is initialized.
-By inverting the order of the first and second steps in \eqref{eq:ADMM_PB} one can take advantage of the approach proposed in \cite{furieri2024learning} to warm-start $\theta$.
-Instead, when maintaining the order in \eqref{eq:ADMM_PB}, one can solve the performance boosting problem of \cite{furieri2024learning} and then project the resulting state and input sequences onto the constraint sets to initialize $X^{p}$ and $U^{p}$. $\square$ \end{remark} \begin{remark}[Stability \& early stopping] Thanks to Theorem~\ref{thm:reformulation} and the parameterization of $\mathbfcal{M}$ in \eqref{eq:parameterization}, stability will be preserved even if ADMM iterations or those required to solve any of its steps are stopped early. $\square$ \end{remark}
+By inverting the order of the first and second steps in \eqref{eq:ADMM_PB} one can take advantage of the approach proposed in \citep{furieri2024learning} to warm-start $\theta$.
+Instead, when maintaining the order in \eqref{eq:ADMM_PB}, one can solve the performance boosting problem of \citep{furieri2024learning} and then project the resulting state and input sequences onto the constraint sets to initialize $X_{p}$ and $U_{p}$. \end{remark} \begin{remark}[Stability \& early stopping] Thanks to Theorem~\ref{thm:reformulation} and the parameterization of $\mathbfcal{M}$ in~\eqref{eq:parameterization}, the controller obtained at any ADMM-PB iteration remains within the chosen stable parametrized class.
+Indeed, for every value of the parameters $\theta$, the induced operator $\mathbfcal{M}(\theta)$ still belongs to $\mathcal{L}_p$.
+In turn, by Theorem~\ref{thm:reformulation}, this property is sufficient to make the closed-loop system $\ell_p$-stable in the sense of Definition~\ref{def:closed_loop_stab}.
+Therefore, this stability guarantee is independent of the convergence of ADMM-PB and of the adopted termination criterion.
+If ADMM-PB is stopped early, the ADMM residuals and, hence, the achieved performance and the constraint violations depend on the stopping point (even if the resulting controller preserves the built-in stability guarantee).
+Thus, stability should not be linked to ADMM convergence, which instead drives performance optimality and handles constraints during training.